 Carton Council Poster(PDF, 21MB)

 About 25% of all Denver Public Schools have composting programs, but ALL are eligible to receive this service – free of charge!
 Interested schools can sign up by contacting Denver Recycles to receive all the guidance and training needed to start composting.
-Participating schools collect their food scraps and compostable paper, such as napkins and food trays, which are then transported by Denver Solid Waste Management to a local composting facility where they are transformed into a beneficial soil amendment called compost.
+Participating schools collect their food scraps, which are then transported by Denver Solid Waste Management to a local composting facility where they are transformed into a beneficial soil amendment called compost.
 Not only does composting reuse food waste which frees up valuable space at the landfill, it prevents the creation of harmful greenhouse gases.
 Students and staff are empowered to help protect nature and reduce their lunchroom waste drastically by up to 90%!

 If your school has a strong recycling program and would like to start composting, review the introductory information and contact Denver Recycles.